 The district said they have reached out to Lady Gaga to see if they can work something out.

-The Kettering Early Childhood Center and Blairwood Elementary also received donations from the foundation.Grab the FREE WDTN News App for iPhone or Android.
+The Kettering Early Childhood Center and Blairwood Elementary also received donations from the foundation.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.